H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   - SAMB structure points in northern and southern regions,
   - WV GIS Technical Center building footprints numbering in the millions,
   - Microsoft-derived building points contributing additional structure-like locations.

+  The multi-source nature of this inventory introduces duplication that must be managed explicitly before address extraction or program routing proceeds.
+See Section 6.4.1.

 - **Hazard and infrastructure layers.**
   Datasets representing: